gregpalmr/alluxio-spark-eks/alluxio/README.md

      $ kubectl create namespace alluxio

 ### d.
-Create the Alluxio worker persistent volume claims

-Alluxio worker pods use NVMe or SSD persistent storage to cache files from the under file systems (UFSs).
-This helps improve performance for workloads requesting that data and helps reduce cloud storage egress costs and API costs.

-Create a persistent volume claims to be used on each EKS node, by the Alluxio worker pods.

-Make a working copy of the alluxio-helm-values.yaml file:

-     $ cp alluxio/alluxio-worker-pvc.yaml.template alluxio/alluxio-worker-pvc.yaml

-Modify the alluxio-worker-pvc.yaml by doing the following:

-- Most users can leave the yaml file as is.

-Use your favorite editor to modify the yaml file:

-     $ vi alluxio/alluxio-worker-pvc.yaml

-Create the Alluxio worker PVCs, using the command:

-     $ kubectl apply --namespace alluxio -f alluxio/alluxio-worker-pvc.yaml

-The new PVCs will have a status of Pending until the Alluxio worker pods claim them, when the "help install" command is run.
-View the new PVCs with  the command:

-     $ kubectl get pvc --namespace alluxio
-     NAME                         STATUS   VOLUME              CAPACITY   ACCESS MODES   STORAGECLASS   AGE alluxio-cache-worker-nvme0   Bound    local-pv-ab6277fb   549Gi      RWO            fast-disks     4s alluxio-cache-worker-nvme1   Bound    local-pv-4df8005e   549Gi      RWO            fast-disks     4s

-### e.
 Deploy Alluxio pods with the Helm chart

 With the helm values yaml file configured for Alluxio master nodes and worker nodes (and persistent storage for each), deploy the Alluxio pods using the Helm chart command.
 The first time the Alluxio cluster is deployed, you must format the master node journals, so add the --set journal.format.runFormat=true argument to the command.
 Use the command:

      $ helm install alluxio --namespace alluxio --set journal.format.runFormat=true -f alluxio/alluxio-helm-values.yaml alluxio-charts/alluxio

-### f.
+### e.
 Verify the Alluxio cluster deployed successfully

 Check to see if the Alluxio master and worker pods are running with the command: